• Home

 • Leftovers: This chili will keep in the refrigerator for up to 5 days.

-• Freezer: Bison chili is easy to freeze.
+• Freezer: Chili is easy to freeze.
 I like to freeze it in zip-loc style freezer bags.
 Once sealed you can lay them flat to take up less freezer space.
 Let it thaw overnight in the refrigerator before reheating.

 • Meal Prep: You can easily double this recipe and freeze portions for meal-prep.